levigbeverly/levigbeverly.github.io/docs/tutorials/delete-a-venue.md

 layout: page
 ---

 # Tutorial: Delete a venue

 Use the following steps to quickly identify and delete a venue in **Local-Show-Tive**.
 You can perform these steps using [cURL commands](#delete-a-venue-with-curl-commands) or in the [Postman application](#delete-a-venue-in-postman).

+You will have to use a command-line tool to complete the tutorial.
+If you are a first-time user, we recommend using Git Bash.
+If you use a different command-line tool, you may need to adapt the provided syntax for your tool of choice.

+The tutorial will take about five minutes.

-*Note: This tutorial assumes that you have already completed the **Local-Show-Tive** getting started workflow.
-If you have not, complete the steps described in [Getting Started](), then return to this tutorial.*
+_**Note:** This tutorial assumes that you have already completed the **Local-Show-Tive** getting started process.
+If you have not, complete the steps described in [Getting started](../getting-started.md), then return to this tutorial._

 ## Delete a venue with cURL commands

-1. In your preferred command line tool (for new users, we recommend Git Bash), start **Local-Show-Tive** locally by entering the following command:
+1. In your preferred command line tool, start **Local-Show-Tive** locally by entering the following command:

     ```shell
     cd <your-github-workspace>/local-show-tive/api